 Kidney biopsy cannot show the specific cause of the RPGN, and so clinical features and other examinations like lab tests and other biopsies are required for this, but that is not usually urgent as the priority is to treat the RPGN.

 c-ANCA is more associated with GPA, while p-ANCA is more associated with MPA and EGPA.

 Chest CT or MR should be used in case of kidney-lung syndrome.

-The treatment for RPGN depends on the type, and so determining the type as soon as possible is important.
+The treatment for RPGN depends on the type, and so determining the type as soon as possible with biopsy is important.

 Generally, methylprednisolone + cyclophosphamide is used to achieve remission.
 If there are lung manifestations (haemoptysis), plasma exchange therapy is added.
 If RPGN due to infection, methylprednisolone + antibiotic is used.

 To maintain remission, azathioprine and a low dose steroid is often used.

 Postinfectious RPGN may be cured, but in most cases of RPGN lifelong immunosuppressive therapy is necessary to prevent further kidney function loss.
 In most cases, the patient’s renal function stabilizes at a moderately impaired level for years.